moding-il/bizdoc.core/README.md

 ## Objects

-You control BizDoc flow by authoring _objects_.
 An object is a unit of code that implements one of BizDoc base classes.
 Base classes can be found in BizDoc.Configuration namespace.

 ### Dependecy Injection